 The pharmacist pre-registration scheme in Scotland is managed by NHS Education for Scotland.

-The majority of community pharmacists in the UK work in large, multiple retail chains or independent pharmacies of various sizes.
+The majority of community pharmacists work in high street pharmacies, in large, multiple retail chains or supermarkets, or independent pharmacies of various sizes.
 The remainder are employed by small or medium-sized chain stores, GP surgeries or health centres.

 Some pharmacists set up their own business.
 The advantages of self-employment include professional independence and personal satisfaction.